Kepler Confirms First Planet in Habitable Zone of Sun-like Star

 Dec 5, 2011: NASA's Kepler mission has confirmed its first planet in the "habitable zone" of a distant sun-like star.

-This artist's conception illustrates Kepler-22b, a planet known to comfortably circle in the habitable zone of a sun-like star. [larger image]
+to comfortably circle in the habitable zone of a sun-like star. [larger image]

 The "habitable zone" of a planetary system refers to the band of orbits where liquid water could exist on a planet’s surface.
 Kepler has recently discovered more than 1,000 new planet candidates.
 Ten of these candidates are near-Earth-size and orbit in the habitable zone of their host star.
 Candidates require follow-up observations to verify they are actual planets.